Fluesopp/BetterBis/README.md

 ### Description
 Displays BIS list on every item, ex hovering over head item will display the head bis list.
+I use [WowTbcCrawler](https://github.com/Fluesopp/WowTbcCrawler) to generate the lists

 ### Functions
 - Hold "Alt" to see your bis list for the same type of item you are hovering.